hemisemidemipresent/btd6-modding-tutorial/README.md

 if you used the jukebox mod, reinstall it and then remove all custom songs before getting rid of it.

-### After installing melonloader, there's no "Mods" folder

-Launch the game and close it

 ### Installing melonloader takes ages

 If it takes more than a few minutes, restart it. maybe your internet connection is unstable.
 Make sure not to highlight any text in the console. if you do it by accident, press enter.